itech-sniper/hll_docupet/README.md

 docker-compose exec app php bin/phpunit tests/Controller/
 ```

-## Development
+## Development on macOS

-If you want to work on the code, you can watch for changes:
+If you want to work on the code, you can watch for changes (this will automatically rebuild CSS when you save files):
 ```bash
 docker-compose exec app npm run watch
 ```